stackgenhq/homebrew-stackgen/README.md

 ## Usage

-You can now start using AppCd.
+You can now start using appCD.
 Run the following command to see the available commands: